BCDevOps/openshift-wiki/docs/HowTo/UpdatePatroni.md

 `patronictl resume`

 This will resume patroni's management of the cluster.
-Check `patronictl list` to see that all member pods are now listed as functioning member pods once more.
+Check `patronictl list` to see that your upgraded member pod is now listed as a functioning member pod once more.

-You now have all members operating on an upgraded version of patroni while the leader is operating on the old version.
+You now have member pods operating on an upgraded version of patroni while the leader is operating on the old version.

 ## Step 7: Switchover Cluster Leader to an Upgraded Pod